aimtruong/note-taker/README.md

 ## Usage
-- Create a note and click the save button to save it or trash button to delete it
+- Create a note and click the save button to save it, click previous notes to see it completely

 ## Preview